 |8-8:45||Continental Breakfast and Registration|

-You will be sent an email with additional information and the opportunity to register for individual concurrent sessions during the week of April 1.
+You will be sent an email with additional information and the opportunity to register for individual concurrent sessions after April 1.
 Dress is business casual.

-TC3 is a physically accessible campus.
-If you have a need for a specific disability-related accommodation or auxiliary aid, please notify your campus representative by March 29.
+If you have a need for a specific disability-related accommodation or auxiliary aid, please notify your campus representative by April 1.